AlbeeDev/DynamicCoverTheme/readme.md

 ## Availability

 Currently in testing.
-If you're interested to contribute or have any questions about the extension, feel free to reach out (@albeedev on discord or in the spicetify discord server).
+If you're interested to contribute or have any questions about the extension, feel free to reach out (@albeedev on discord or in the spicetify discord server). if you own Govee led lights i additionally made an addon extension that changes the led lights based on the primary color

 ## 🙏 Credits